Mateo's 2 homers, 5 RBIs power Orioles past Rangers 8-2 - WHIZ News

-ARLINGTON, Texas (AP) — Jorge Mateo homered twice and drove in five runs to help the Baltimore Orioles defeat the Texas Rangers 8-2 on Tuesday night.
+ARLINGTON, Texas (AP) — Jorge Mateo homered twice and drove in five runs to help the Baltimore Orioles beat the Texas Rangers 8-2 on Tuesday night.

-Batting ninth in the lineup, Mateo set his single-game highs for home runs and RBIs.
+Batting at the bottom of the lineup, Mateo set his single-game highs for home runs and RBIs.
 He has 10 homers and 32 RBIs this season.

+“It feels really good,” Mateo said through a translator.
+“Got to come back tomorrow and try to do it all over again.”

 Texas starter Spencer Howard (2-3) retired the first six Baltimore batters.
-He hit Ramon Urias with a pitch leading off the third inning and walked rookie Terrin Vavra before giving up Mateo’s first homer on an 0-2 pitch.
+But he hit Ramon Urias with a pitch leading off the third inning and walked rookie Terrin Vavra before giving up Mateo’s first homer on an 0-2 count.

 Adley Rutschman singled home a fourth run, and the lead grew to 5-0 on a sacrifice fly by Ryan Mountcastle.